 Chloe’s Story, The Long Ass Version

-Please talk to me.
+Feel free do leave comments here, there, or anywhere.
 I cherish your comments; it makes my day when you leave one.
 Except if you write creepy stuff on my pantyhose threads (or anywhere else).
 Those you can keep to yourself.

 I am a Writer.